Welcome to this Chile itinerary I’ve carefully planned for you!

 Duration: (3 Days) > Time: Day count: 45

 The port town of Valparaíso is located around one hour away from Chile’s capital, Santiago.
-Here you can see some of the most colorful street art this side of the continent.
+Here you can see some of the most colorful street art on this side of the continent.

-There are plenty of free walking tours you can join on which are a great way to save on cash and learn from a local.
+There are plenty of free walking tours you can join which are a great way to save on cash and learn from a local.
 I recommend giving a tip, though, no matter how small.

 Also, with the city’s large student population you’ll have the option to mingle in one of the many vibrant cafes or bars!

 From here you should be about ready to adventure back into the finer landscapes that nature has to offer.
-Even if you short on time and only have one week in Chile, I highly suggest not missing this town.
+Even if you’re short on time and only have one week in Chile, I highly suggest not missing this town.